 That was real leadership.

 Senator Norris noted the passing of Ulick O'Connor.
 On my behalf and on behalf of the House, I extend sympathies to the O'Connor family.
 Those of us of a certain generation were familiar with him from his appearances on "The Late Late Show", which Senator Norris very colourfully described.
 He was also a renowned athlete and journalist, though many people did not know that.
 I pay tribute to him for his work, acknowledge his contribution to Irish life and extend our sympathies to his family.
 Ar dheis Dé go raibh a anam dílis.

 Senator Paul Daly raised the issue of reverse journeys being taken to have cataract operations done.
 The Minister for Health should come to the House to discuss this matter and we will try to facilitate that.

 Senator Craughwell raised an issue related to the Defence Forces.
-He has proposed an amendment to the Order of Business which I will not accept.
-It is inappropriate for any Member to call for an amendment to the Order of Business in order to discuss an individual's specific case.
+He has proposed an amendment to the Order of Business, which I will not accept.
+It is inappropriate for any Member to call for an amendment to the Order of Business to discuss an individual's specific case.